Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên08/05/2023

 Although the Covid-19 vaccine does not completely reduce infection, it helps reduce the risk of worsening; reduces hospitalizations, does not overload the health system; reduces deaths.
-The Covid-19 vaccine is injected after 4-6 months, immunity decreases, unlike measles, the measles vaccine has long-lasting immunity; or people with measles have lifelong immunity.
+The Covid-19 vaccine is injected after 4-6 months, the immunity decreases, unlike measles, the measles vaccine has long-lasting immunity; or people with measles have lifelong immunity.
 There are also vaccines that need to be injected annually, like the flu vaccine.

 With Covid-19 vaccines, current assessments show that booster shots are needed because immunity wanes after vaccination.
 The additional shot can be given 4-6 months after the last previous shot.